nevanscott/uxui.cat/content/projects/travel/index.md

   #### Pain points

-  - Stressed about finances as he doesn’t have stable source of income.
+  - Stressed about finances as he doesn’t have a stable source of income.
-  - The trips he was able to make had to be organized last minute
+  - The trips he was able to make had to be organized last minute.
-  - His lack of time to organize trips makes him always end up in crowded tourist attractions, which he does not enjoy
+  - His lack of time to organize trips makes him always end up in crowded tourist attractions, which he does not enjoy.

   </div>
   <div>